mejorandro/growpulse-backend/README.md

-# GrowPulse — Backend & Frontend READMEs (WIP)

-> **Purpose (for hiring managers):** GrowPulse is an AI‑curated daily reading & action engine for busy engineers and tech leads.
-It ingests today’s top tech/business stories, summarizes them in clear English, and outputs **actionable, role‑aware briefs** with **mini POC ideas you can build in ~45 minutes**.
-Built with **FastAPI + LangChain/LangGraph** on the backend and **Next.js + TypeScript** on the frontend.
-Fully local dev, container‑ready, with a clear roadmap toward production.

----

-Below you’ll find **two complete README files** you can drop into `/backend/README.md` and `/frontend/README.md`.
-They’re written to be useful for evaluators and practical for developers.

----

-## `/backend/README.md`

 # GrowPulse • Backend (FastAPI + LangChain) — WIP

 > **One‑liner:** AI service that turns today’s tech/business news into role‑aware daily readings with takeaways and 45‑minute POC ideas.